internetofwater/docs.geoconnex.us/_sources/quickstart/mintpids.md

    [pull request](https://github.com/internetofwater/geoconnex.us/pulls).
 6. geoconnex.us administrators will review your pull request and merge it if everything looks correct.
-Once the pull request is merged, the changes go live within (a time period)
+Once the pull request is merged, the changes go live within ~ 15 minutes.

 ### Adding regular expression redirects to geoconnex.us

-If you have a collection of >300,000 features that cannot be easily and consistently subdivided, please submit a request for a regular expression redirect.
+If you have a collection of >10,000 features that cannot be easily and consistently subdivided, you may wish submit a request for a regular expression redirect.
 To do so, you may [create an issue of type "Request regex redirect"](https://github.com/internetofwater/geoconnex.us/issues/new?assignees=dblodgett-usgs%2C+ksonda&labels=PID+request&template=request-regex-redirect.md&title=[regex+redirect+request) and fill out the template.

 ### Adding geospatial reference features to reference.geoconnex.us